Workshops & Continuing Education

 Sign Language Workshops

-Sign Language classes are taught by certified interpreters and are held in two locations.
+Sign Language classes are taught by certified interpreters and educators and are held in three locations.
 CPDUs are available for educators.

 The NIA Therapy Department offers a wide variety of continuing education workshops hosting nationally internationally recognized speakers from around the country.
 Course topics are determined by the NIA Therapy Department staff and therapists in NIA-member districts.
 The courses offered are typically one or two days and frequently incorporate hands-on or lab instruction to facilitate in-depth learning and synthesis of the material presented.
 Registration cost for course attendance is reduced for therapists in member districts within the NIA region.

 Self-Regulation from Inside Out

 October 29th, 2021 Batavia Fine Arts Centre